cvbate/NYCAirQuality/README.md

 p-value: 1.0778937162327386e-09
 ----------------------------------------
 The data does not look normally distributed (reject H0)
-note: if one histogram is plotted, that data is normally distibuted...
+note: if one histogram is plotted, that data is normally distributed...
 ----------------------------------------
 Mann-Whitney U Test copresample75 vs copresample25:
 Test Statistic: [312642.]